gambolputty/textstelle/README.md

 You can submit new Material via [this form](https://www.dropbox.com/request/aiA3o71oUgY5HMT9CLyd) or, if you are comfortable with GitHub, you can submit material by creating a [pull request](https://help.github.com/articles/about-pull-requests/).
 A submission consists of:
-1. A readme file where you give your text collection a title, a short description and state the source of the collection
+1. A readme file where you give your text collection a _title_, a _short description_ and state the _source_ of the collection
 2. One or more files with text (.txt, .csv, json etc)

 ## License